jboss-openshift/application-templates/README.md

 ##Common Image Repositories
 The `jboss-image-streams.json` file contains __ImageStream__ definitions for all JBoss Middleware products and supported database images.
-This will need to be installed (`oc create -f jboss-images-streams.json -n <namespace>`) before using any of the templates in these folders.
+This will need to be installed in the common `openshift` namespace (`oc create -f jboss-images-streams.json -n openshift`) before using any of the templates in these folders.
+You will also need to install (into the `openshift` namespace) the database image streams supplied by OpenShift to use any of the templates that integrate with MySQL, PostgreSQL or MongoDB.

 ##Example
 The easiest way to use the templates is to install them in your project, then use the _Create+_ button in the OpenShift console to create your application.
 The console will prompt you for the values for all of the parameters used by the template.
-To set this up for a particula template:
+To set this up for a particular template:
 ```
-$ oc create -n myproject -f jboss-image-streams.json
+$ oc create -n openshift -f jboss-image-streams.json
 $ oc create -n myproject -f webserver/jws-tomcat7-basic-sti.json
 ```
 After executing the above, you should be able to see the template after pressing _Create+_ in your project.

 Or, if you prefer the command line:
 ```
-$ oc create -n yourproject -f jboss-image-streams.json
+$ oc create -n openshift -f jboss-image-streams.json
-$ oc process -n yourproject -f eap/eap6-basic-sti.json -v APPLICATION_NAME=helloworld,APPLICATION_HOSTNAME=helloworld.yourproject.local,GIT_URI=https://github.com/jboss-developer/jboss-eap-quickstarts,GIT_REF=6.4.x,GIT_CONTEXT_DIR=helloworld | oc create -n yourproject -f -
+$ oc process -n yourproject -f eap/eap6-basic-sti.json -v APPLICATION_NAME=helloworld,GIT_URI=https://github.com/jboss-developer/jboss-eap-quickstarts,GIT_REF=6.4.x,GIT_CONTEXT_DIR=helloworld | oc create -n yourproject -f -
 ```

-You may also install them into the `openshift` namespace in order to make them available to all users:
+You may also install the templates into the `openshift` namespace in order to make them available to all users:
 ```
-$ oc create -n openshift -f jboss-image-streams.json
+$ oc create -n openshift -f webserver/jws-tomcat7-basic-sti.json
 ```